 Whenever the capital accounts of an NSSLA are deficient with respect to the preceding paragraph, the Monetary Board, after considering the report of the appropriate department of the SES on the state of solvency of the NSSLA concerned, shall limit or prohibit the distribution of net income and shall require that part or all of net income be used to increase the capital accounts of the NSSLA until the minimum requirement has been met.
 The Monetary Board may, after considering the aforesaid report of the appropriate department of the SES, and if the amount of the deficiency justifies it, restrict or prohibit the making of new investments of any sort by the NSSLA with the exception of the purchases of evidence of indebtedness included under Item "b" of this Section until the minimum required capital ratio has been restored.
+(As amended by Circular No. 573 dated 22 June 2007)

 Sec.
-4117S Withdrawable Share Reserve NSSLAs shall create a withdrawable share reserve which shall consist of two percent (2%) of the total capital contributions of the members.
+4117S Withdrawable Share Reserve

+NSSLAs shall create a withdrawable share

+reserve which shall consist of two percent

+(2%) of the total capital contributions of the members.